Lynx-Developer/odin-recipes/README.md

 A practice project made to understand **the basics and foundations of HTML**, following the teachings of the Odin Project's curriculum.

+## About the Project

+*The Odin Recipes* is a website dedicated to collecting a compilation of recipes to bring delicius meals to de family dinner.

 In this project, the topics that were tested are:

 - The HTML document's boilerplate.